Several TV stations pull 'Oz' show as host runs for Senate - NewsBreak

 Several TV stations pull 'Oz' show as host runs for Senate

-HARRISBURG, Pa. — (AP) — TV stations in Philadelphia, New York City and Cleveland said Wednesday that they are taking down the "Dr. Oz Show," now that the show's host, Mehmet Oz, has formally become a candidate for U.S. Senate.
+TV stations in Philadelphia New York City and Cleveland said Wednesday that they are taking down the "Dr. Oz Show," now that the show's host, Mehmet Oz has formally become a candidate for U.S. Senate.

 The stations were compelled by the Federal Communications Commission's “equal time” rules that give rival candidates the ability to request matching air time.